 For my bachelorette, I told my MOH (Maid of Honor) that all I wanted was sand.
 I wanted to be on the beach somewhere.
 We didn’t have to go to Miami, or the Bahamas, I just really wanted to hear the ocean.
-So me and four of my girls went to Tybee Island, Savannah Georgia.
+So I and four of my girls went to Tybee Island, Savannah Georgia.
 I would say so far it’s been one of the most memorable experiences of my wedding process thus far!
+Planning a bachelorette party with your friends doesn’t have to be expensive, especially as you’ve got the wedding to look forward to and the money you’ve spent on that big day.
+It’s all about having fun and being able to create memories with your friends.
+Looking for inspiration on what to get the bride to be for her bachelorette party?
+It may be worth checking out 40 Chic & Classy Bachelorette Gift Ideas She Will Love for some inspiration.
+With all this being said, as long as you have a great time, that’s all that matters!
+But I’m sure they’ll appreciate the gifts too.

 Christmas is such a great time of year because of how much colour is involved.
 Anyone that knows me knows I can’t seem to live without red lipstick, and my go to nail varnish (Malaga Wine by OPI).
 Getting to wear red out and feel festive makes it doubly fun!
 I wore this holiday look to Christmas eve mass last night… View Full Post